Toggle menu

 Audible books

-DAISY (Digital Accessible Information System) players play DAISY audible books and replace the old audio books on cassette tape format.
+DAISY (Digital Accessible Information System) players play DAISY audible books and replace the old audio books in cassette tape format.
 Audio books can be obtained from the RNIB's talking book service.

 Specialised equipment for partially sighted

-UK based company specialising in the design, manufacture and supply of innovative aids for the blind and partially sighted.
+a UK-based company specialising in the design, manufacture, and supply of innovative aids for the blind and partially sighted.

 Talking photo album

 Insert photos into 24 transparent 'envelopes' and record 10-second messages for each.
-Holds standard 4"x 6" photos or symbols, drawings, newspapers clippings or text.
-Great for stories, communication books, step by step instructions and more.
+Holds standard 4"x6" photos or symbols, drawings, newspaper clippings, or text.
+Great for stories, communication books, step-by-step instructions, and more.
 The user simply squeezes the play button to activate the speech.

 Talking clock